fhill2/legends-docs/README.md

 [x] - correct pdf page breaks
 [] - test repeated footnote anchors and `--file-scope`

+[] - black links for TOC - blue links for non TOC links showing in PDF.

 to fix:
 margin incorrect on pdf
 pdf not rendering footnotes